Bollywood celebrities share New Years messages for fans - ExBulletin

 Amitabh Bachchan took to his Instagram account and posted a photo with a serene look on his face and his eyes closed.
 He can be seen listening to music through headphones.

-Ajay Devgn posted a clip in which he wishes “Happy New Year” and takes a dip in a swimming pool, with his son.

 In the caption he wrote: “Dive into 2022!
-I wish everyone a safe and happy new year.”

-Several other celebrities including Malaika Arora, John Abraham, Neha Dhupia, Karisma Kapoor, Rajkummar Rao and many more have flooded social media with New Year’s greetings.
+Wishing everyone a Happy New Year.”
 (ANI)

 Sources